-Jill Freidberg is a documentary filmmaker, oral historian, radio producer, and youth media educator.
+Jill Freidberg is a media artist, documentary filmmaker, oral historian, radio producer, and youth media educator.

-Freidberg's current project is the Shelf Life Community Story project, an oral history collective that is using neighborhood stories to interrupt the narratives of erasure that accompany gentrification and displacement.
+Freidberg's current projects are Wa Na Wari, a center for Black art and stories, in Seattle's Central District; and the Shelf Life Community Story project, an oral history collective that is using neighborhood stories to interrupt the narratives of erasure that accompany gentrification and displacement.
 Shelf Life recently released a ten-episode podcast.

 Freidberg teaches documentary film production, oral history, and audio storytelling at the University of Washington Bothell.
 Prior to joining the University of Washington, she taught in the Film and Video Communications program at Seattle Central Community College, where she instructed second-year students in directing, production, story development, writing, and editing.
 She also mentors for Reel Grrls, teaching media production and media literacy to girls between the ages of 12 and 18.